 Periodic Technical Inspection – or “NCT for bikes” – has been proposed by the EU as a means of reducing motorcycle casualties.

 - There is no evidence that mechanical failure of the motorcycle is in any way a statistically significant factor in motorcycle accidents.
+The MAIDS report shows that a mere 0.3% of accidents had mechanical failure as a primary causal factor, and a further 1.6% as secondary factors.

 - PTI is an additional cost for the rider and prohibitively expensive in the Irish context where motorcycles are just 2% of the road traffic fleet.